kasske/Vue_expense_tracker/README.md

 It uses [Vue toastification](https://vue-toastification.maronato.dev/) to notify on state changes while using the app

-Shoutout to Traversy Media, and his crash courses
+Shoutout to, [Traversy Media](https://www.youtube.com/@TraversyMedia) and his crash courses

 ## Recommended IDE Setup